singalkunal/HandGesture/README.md

 # Real Time Hand Gesture Recognition and Tracking

+### Human Computer Interaction (HCI)

+Real time robust hand gestures recognition and tracking on a live stream .
+This forms the basis for HCI (Human Computer Interaction).
+Users can interact with the computer (e.g. control vlc media player or control mouse pointer  here) via webcam using dynamic hand gestures accomplished using computer vision (CNN’s)

 ### Pipeline:

 1. Hand detection -> Transeferable model of ssd-mobilenet-v1-coco is trained for detecting hands.
 It takes images as input and outputs bounding box of detected hands.
 Dataset used : http://vision.soic.indiana.edu/projects/egohands/.